stanleyrya/scriptable-script-updater/README.md

 2. If you are using parameters for your widget it's annoying to configure with the github URLs (the text box is pretty small).

 If you'd like to parameterize it though, feel free! :)

+### My code isn't updating!

+If you are using Github it's worth noting that Github caches their raw CDN for 5 minutes.
+There seems to be ways around this (other CDNs, calling their API for a commit hash then loading that hash directly, etc.) but this widget doesn't use those yet.